meng89/ipodshuffle/docs/index.rst

 What is ipodshuffle?
 ********************

-ipodshuffle is a Python Project to manage iPod Shuffle.
+ipodshuffle is a Python Project for iPod Shuffle.

-You can use :ref:`modules<Modules>` to write your tools.
+You can use :ref:`modules<modules>` to write your own tools:

 .. toctree::
     :maxdepth: 2